-Your super is your money, so it pays to understand how it gets invested.
+Your super is your money, so it pays to understand how it's invested.

 Choosing how to invest your super is a personal decision that comes down to your specific circumstances and appetite for taking risks.

-In investment terms, risk is described as the chance that the actual return will be different to what's expected.
+In investment terms, risk is described as the chance that the actual return will be different to the expected return.
 As a long-term investment, your super will be exposed to many market cycles and different levels of risk.

 If you don’t plan on accessing your super any time soon, putting your money into investment options that are exposed to growth assets could be a great way to maximise your super’s potential.

 But if you’re planning to access your super in the next few years, you might not have the time to ride out the market volatility.
 In that case, a defensive investment strategy might help you better protect your money.

 If you need help making an investment choice, you can speak to us.